-First, the plots converge to a steady state quickly-in less than twenty bytes.
+First, the plots converge to a steady state quickly-in less than 20 bytes.
 This is consistent with the empirical data.
-Notably, the probability of escape converges to a non-
+Notably, the probability of escape converges to a nonzero value.
+This means that independently of exploit or process size, there will always be a nonzero probability that a sequence of random code will escape.